leekelleher/umbraco-contentment/src/Umbraco.Cms.9.0.0/README.md

 Username: `test@test.com`
 Password: `test123456`

 uSync has been configured to import all schema/settings and content at start-up.
-If this doesn't automagically happen, you can try the uSync dashboard in the CMS backoffice.
+If this doesn't automagically happen, you can try the import feature on the uSync dashboard in the CMS backoffice.

 ### Contributions

-Whilst I am open to contributions, please keep in mind that I am using this demo website for my own testing purposes, so any suggestions would need to serve in my interest.
+Whilst I am open to contributions, please keep in mind that I am using this demo website is primarily for my own testing purposes, any suggestions would need to serve in my interest.